 Normal Daily Pay - The regular hours per day paid at the employee's normal rate.

-The exception to these rates are for the 12 months after an employee returns from parental leave you pay the Average Rate for any Annual Leave that became due during parental leave or in the 12 months following.
+The exception to these rates are for the 12 months after an employee returns from parental leave you pay the Average Weekly Pay Per Day for any Annual Leave that became due during parental leave or in the 12 months following.

 In The Pay